 While Chapter 7 is generally reserved for debtors with little or irregular monthly income, some debtors opt for Chapter 13 bankruptcy because it allows them to keep their home if they are facing foreclosure.

 Under a Chapter 13 repayment plan, the debtor makes monthly payments to a trustee, who is an official appointed by the bankruptcy court to oversee the debtor's case.
-The trustee in turn takes the payment and pays the debtor's creditors.
+The trustee, in turn, takes the payment and pays the debtor's creditors.
 How much of your debt will you have to repay?
 Under a Chapter 13 plan, some creditors are entitled to receive 100% of what you owe them, while others may receive very little or nothing at all.

 For unsecured debts, these will receive anywhere from 0% to 100%, depending on: how much you owe, your nonexempt property, the amount of your disposable income, and how long your Chapter 13 repayment plan lasts.